gulotmg/slotine-li-quadrotor-adaptive-control-simulation/README.md

 Under the University of Palermo's Academic Integrity and Ethical Regulations, students are strictly prohibited from copying, plagiarizing, or submitting any part of this material to fulfill requirements for university courses or exams.
-Any unauthorized submission constitutes academic misconduct, which is not authorised by the authors.
+Any unauthorized submission constitutes academic misconduct.